 -Matt Ridley

-In a world obsessed with more—more options, more features, more everything—it's counterintuitive to think that constraints could boost innovation.
-Yet, some of the most innovative designs and successful businesses have emerged from limitations.
-Here's why:
+In a world that often values more—more options, more features, more everything—it’s counterintuitive to think that constraints can actually boost innovation.
+Yet, many of the most groundbreaking designs and successful businesses emerged from working with limitations.

-Focus: Constraints narrow your options, helping you concentrate on what truly matters.
+Focus: Constraints narrow your options, allowing you to focus on what truly matters.

 Image source: sheenaiyengar.com